DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 Every setting may have its own currency and economy, but in Deck of Adventures the standard recommendation is to use a system based on rare metals.
-Gold, Silver, and Copper are useful breakdowns, and can be modified as needed to fit your setting.
+Gold, Silver, and Copper Pieces are useful breakdowns, and can be modified as needed to fit your setting.
 The below Items reference a basic system where 1 Gold Piece (gp) = 10 Silver Pieces (sp), and 1 Silver Piece = 10 Copper Pieces (cp).
 When creating your own currency, use the below tables as a reference